JF-2121/wasteer-hackathon-docs/README.md

 1. **Estimate how much waste can still be added to the bunker**
 	- Calculate how much of each waste type (in kg) can still fit in the bunker until the full threshold is reached.
-    	- The definition of "full" is shown by the red line in Figure X (will be uploaded in a second ;-) ).
+    	- Think of your own definition of what "full" really means.
+There is an indication on the slides shown at the start of the event.
+See Slideset at slide 34 and 35.
 	- Note that each waste type has different density and compression properties, so the same mass of different waste types will change bunker fullness differently.
     	- Use the LiDAR data along with truck shipment records to perform this estimation.
   	- Also note that as waste accumulates in the bunker density will be changing over time, if waste is covered with other waste for a certain amount of time the density increases and the volume decreases.